 Chicago Bicycle Accident Lawyer

-Since its invention and mass production, the bicycle has been a popular mode of transportation in the United States.
-From the young child who rides to school to adults turning to cycling for exercise and family outings, bicycling provides many wonderful recreational opportunities.
-However, as our Chicago bicycle accident lawyers recognize, it also can pose risks.
+Since its invention and mass production, the bicycle has been a popular mode of transportation in the United States and around the City of Chicago.
+From the young child who rides to a nearby school to adults turning to cycling for exercise and family outings on Lake Shore Drive, bicycling provides many wonderful recreational opportunities.
+However, as our Chicago bicycle accident lawyers can attest, it also can be dangerous when motorists fail to see a cyclist and collide with them.

-Bicycling is not just for exercise and recreation anymore.
-Many people have turned to cycling as a means of commuting to and from work or school.
-They do this in an effort to avoid traffic congestion, pollution, and other problems associated with driving in Chicago.
+Bicycling is no longer just for exercise and recreation in our Forest Preserves.
+Many people use cycling as a means of commuting to and from work or school.
+Riding can help minimize traffic congestion, reduce pollution, and avoid other problems associated with driving on Chicago's congested roadways.

-Since 1990, Chicago has seen a doubling of bicycle use for commuting.
-Further, the city is continuing its efforts to make Chicago a more bicycle-friendly community.
-Local government continues to build a comprehensive network of bicycle paths that allows cyclists to travel throughout the city.
+Since the 1990s, the number of people who commute by bike has doubled in Chicago.
+Further, the city is working to make Chicago a more bicycle-friendly community.
+Local government continues to build a comprehensive network of bicycle paths that allow cyclists to travel throughout the city.

-However, while many of these efforts are designed to provide “bicycle-only” pathways, cyclists still must frequently share the roads with cars, trucks, and buses.
-These paths are also growing more congested by the day, leading to a greater number of bicycle accident cases.
+However, while these efforts are designed to provide “bicycle-only” pathways, cyclists still must frequently share the roads with cars, trucks, and buses.
+These paths are also growing more congested, and riders are involved in a greater number of bicycle crashes every year.
+If you were hit by a vehicle while riding your bicycle, reach out to a bike injury lawyer on our team today to learn more about your legal rights and options.

 Bicycle Accidents Are a Real Danger on Chicago's Roadways

-As a result, vehicle accidents involving bicyclists are very common.
-According to the Illinois Department of Transportation, there were 19 fatalities in accidents involving cyclists in 2016.
-Further, 3,138 were injured.
-In Chicago alone, 6 cyclists were fatally injured in crashes with vehicles that year.
+Unfortunately, vehicle accidents involving bicyclists are common in the Windy City.
+According to the Illinois Department of Transportation, there were 41 fatalities statewide in accidents involving bicyclists in one recent year.
+In the previous year, 2,251 bicyclists were injured.
+In Chicago alone, 8 cyclists were fatally injured in crashes with vehicles that year.

-Officials consider Chicago the second most dangerous city in the United States for bike riders.
-Only New York is worse than us when it comes to cycling crashes.
+A few years ago, Bicycling Magazine considered Chicago the second-best city in the United States for bike riders.
+Only New York was rated better than us when it came to cycling.

-Specifically, the following locations in Chicago are particularly risky for cyclists:
+Although the city has improved safety measures for cyclists, the following locations in Chicago are still particularly risky for cyclists:

 • Intersections, including Milwaukee & Fullerton, Halsted & Fullerton, Elston & Fullerton, and Halsted & Chicago.

-• Dooring zones are where drivers are most likely to open a door to a cyclist, and these accidents commonly happen on Damen Avenue, Chicago Avenue, Division Street, Lincoln Avenue, and Kedzie Avenue.
+• Dooring zones are where drivers are most likely to open a door and hit a cyclist.
+These accidents commonly happen on Damen Avenue, Chicago Avenue, Division Street, Lincoln Avenue, and Kedzie Avenue.

 • Roads outside of intersections, including Milwaukee Avenue, Clark Street, and Lincoln Avenue.

 In the past 15 years, there have been dozens of bicycle accident fatalities in the city.
 Additionally, over 1,000 people with injuries from cycling accidents suffered “incapacitating” injuries—that is, broken bones or internal injuries that have left them either temporarily or permanently disabled.
-If you are dealing with disabilities after an accident, you should promptly consult a Chicago bicycle accident lawyer to learn about your rights to recovery.
+If you are dealing with disabilities after an accident, you should promptly consult the Chicago bicycle accident lawyers at Ables & Annes to learn about how you might receive financial compensation for your losses.

 Many bicycle accident cases are the result of motorists who seem to forget that bicyclists are also legitimate and lawful users of the roads.
 They fail to look for cyclists when making turns or proceeding through intersections.

-These types of accidents are exacerbated by excessively large and busy intersections, like the six-way intersection at Milwaukee, Ogden & Chicago Avenues.
+Excessively complicated and busy intersections, like the six-way intersection at Milwaukee, Ogden, and Chicago Avenues, make bike accidents more common and more dangerous.
 Additionally, bicyclists are put at risk by rapidly changing traffic signals that may turn red before they completely cross the intersection.

 Reckless Driving

 Reckless driving is defined as the willful or deliberate disregard for the safety of others while operating a motor vehicle.
-Aggressive driving goes a step further and includes a person intentionally endangering others.
-Because of this, drunk driving, aggressive driving, and hit and runs are often grouped together since these actions intentionally put others at risk or disregard their safety when they leave the scene.
+Aggressive driving goes a step further when a person intentionally endangers others.
+Because of this, drunk driving, aggressive driving, and hit-and-runs are often grouped together since these actions intentionally put others at risk or disregard their safety when they leave the scene.

 Doorings

 Drivers and passengers are at fault in these accidents.
-They often fail to take the time to check mirrors or look back for oncoming cyclists when exiting their vehicles.
+They often fail to check their mirrors or look back for oncoming cyclists when exiting their vehicles.

 Drunk Driving

-In most accidents involving a bicycle and a motor vehicle, drivers often report not seeing the bicyclist until it is too late.
+In most accidents involving a bicycle and a motor vehicle, drivers say they did not see the bicyclist until it was too late.
 In some circumstances, the driver did not see the bicyclist at all.
 Consuming alcohol before driving only increases the chances that a driver will not see a bicyclist since alcohol causes diminished cognitive abilities and delayed reaction time.

 Aggressive Driving